 Full potential of the SAW process

-Productivity is important in many manufacturing and industrial welding applications, but maximizing throughput without sacrificing quality requires careful selection of process, procedures, equipment and consumables.
+Productivity is important in many manufacturing and industrial welding applications.
+But maximizing throughput without sacrificing quality requires careful selection of process, procedures, equipment and consumables.

 This article discusses the advantages that can be found by using cored wire in SAW applications.